DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/quickstarts/5_aspnetid.md

 At this point, you no longer need the old IdentityServer project.

 ### Program.cs and SeedData.cs
-*Program.cs*'s *Main* is a little different than most ASP.NET Core projects.
+The application entry function *Main* in *Program.cs* is a little different than most ASP.NET Core projects.
-Notice how this looks for a command line argument called `/seed` which is used as a flag to seed the users in the ASP.NET Core Identity database.
+Notice how this looks for a command line argument called */seed* which is used as a flag to seed the users in the ASP.NET Core Identity database.

-Look at the `SeedData` class' code to see how the database is created and the first users are created.
+Look at the *SeedData* class' code to see how the database is created and the first users are created.

 ### AccountController
 The last code to inspect in this template is the *AccountController*.
 This contains a slightly different login and logout code than the prior quickstart and templates.
-Notice the use of the ``SignInManager<ApplicationUser>`` and ``UserManager<ApplicationUser>`` from ASP.NET Core Identity to validate credentials and manage the authentication session.
+Notice the use of the *SignInManager<ApplicationUser>* and *UserManager<ApplicationUser>* from ASP.NET Core Identity to validate credentials and manage the authentication session.

 Much of the rest of the code is the same from the prior quickstarts and templates.